irfancoder/mon-modal/README.md

 # mon-modal

+## NOT READY FOR PRODUCTION USE.
+Still under development
 MonModal a feature-rich modal Vue2 component collection.
 It focuses on bringing the best of Vue's features to achieve common &amp; advanced behavior patterns while giving you the freedom to style the component to your liking.
 Built-to-work with <a href="https://tailwindcss.com/">TailwindCSS</a>.

 This is for the Modal component.